razvanh255/MagicMirror2/modules/DHT22_/README.md

 # MMM-DHT22 Module for MagicMirror

-Very simple to install and the only module that works the first time without problems
+Very simple to install and the only module that works from the first time without problems

 | Status  | Version | Date | Maintained? |MagicMirror² Version |
 | ------------- | ------------- | ------------- | ------------- |------------- |